mcelearr/oauth-project-example/README.md

 ## App Logic
 - User Interface:
-  - Main: go to the page and automatically render last n transactions, and total in the kitty
+  - Main: go to the page and automatically render the last `n` transactions, and the total in the kitty
   - Update: takes you to a form to add to or withdraw money from the kitty

 ## Database Schema